-COCOA BEACH, Florida – Brevard County Ocean Rescue lifeguards temporarily closed a stretch of beach in Cocoa Beach on Friday, August 14, 2020, due to shark swimming in the ocean nearby.
+COCOA BEACH, Florida – Brevard County Ocean Rescue lifeguards temporarily closed a stretch of beach in Cocoa Beach on Friday, August 14, 2020, due to a shark swimming in the ocean nearby.

 The shark was spotted by lifeguards at the beach near the Cocoa Beach Pier.